Today’s question comes from Marc:

 All the men center their core style around neutral colors.

 It doesn’t matter if you’re young, old, black, asian, white, formal or casual.
-Neutral colors make everyone look really good, and is the foundation to a solid wardrobe.
+Neutral colors, or “Men’s Core Colors” and I like to call them, make everyone look really good, and is the foundation to a solid wardrobe.

 It looks good on everyone and is pleasant to look at compared to loud, bright colors.
 Nothing wrong with wearing colors, but many men overdo it and it comes off as showy.